Iraqi art: Abbasid art

-The Abbasid Dynasty developed in the Abbasid Caliphate between 750 and 945, primarily in its heartland of Mesopotamia.
+The Abbasid dynasty developed in the Abbasid Caliphate between 750 and 945, primarily in its heartland of Mesopotamia.
 The Abbasids were influenced mainly by Mesopotamian architectural traditions and later influenced neighbouring styles such as Persian as well as Central Asian styles.

 Between the 8th and 13th-centuries.
-During the Abbasid period, pottery achieved a high level of sophistication, calligraphy began to be used to decorate the surface of decorative objects and illuminated manuscripts, particularly Qur'anic texts became more complex and stylised.
+During the Abbasid period, pottery achieved a high level of sophistication, calligraphy began to be used to decorate the surface of decorative objects and illuminated manuscripts, particularly Qur'anic texts became more complex and stylized.
 Iraq's first art school was established during this period, allowing artisans and crafts to flourish.

 At the height of the Abbasid period, in the late 12th century, a stylistic movement of manuscript illustration and calligraphy emerged.
-Now known as the Baghdad School, this movement of Islamic art was characterised by representations of everyday life and the use of highly expressive faces rather than the stereotypical characters that had been used in the past.
+Now known as the Baghdad School, this movement of Islamic art was characterized by representations of everyday life and the use of highly expressive faces rather than the stereotypical characters that had been used in the past.
 The school consisted of calligraphers, illustrators, transcribers and translators, who collaborated to produce illuminated manuscripts derived from non-Arabic sources.
 The works were primarily scientific, philosophical, social commentary or humorous entertainments.
 This movement continued for at least four decades, and dominated art in the first half of the 13th century.
 Poetry also flourished during the Abbasid period, producing notable poets including: the 9th-century Sufi poets Mansur Al-Hallaj and Abū Nuwās al-Ḥasan ibn Hānī al-Ḥakamī.

-The Abbasid artist, Yahya Al-Wasiti lived in Baghdad in the late Abbasid era (12th to 13th-centuries) was the pre-eminent artist of the Baghdad school.
+The Abbasid artist Yahya al-Wasiti lived in Baghdad in the late Abbasid era (12th to 13th-centuries), and was the pre-eminent artist of the Baghdad school.
 His most well-known works include the illustrations for the book of the Maqamat (Assemblies) in 1237, a series of anecdotes of social satire written by al-Hariri.
 Al-Waiti's illustrations served as an inspiration for the 20th-century modern Baghdad art movement.
 Other examples of works in the style of the Baghdad School include the illustrations in Rasa'il al-Ikhwan al-Safa (The Epistles of the Sincere Brethren), (1287); an Arabic translation of Pedanius Dioscorides’ medical text, De Materia Medica (1224) and the illustrated Kalila wa Dimna (Fables of Bidpai), (1222); a collection of fables by the Hindu, Bidpai translated into Arabic.